Posted: June 11, 2019 by Paul Roberts

 The Quarterly Federal Excise Tax Return, Form 720, used to report PCORI information to the Internal Revenue Service (IRS) must be filed by 7/31/2018.
 Although Form 720 is a quarterly return, it is filed annually for PCORI fee purposes, by July 31 of the year following the last day of policy/plan year.

-The fee for policy/plan years ending October 1, 2016, through September 30, 2017, remains at the applicable rate of $2.26, multiplied by the average number of lives covered under the policy/plan.

 The fee for policy/plan years ending October 1, 2017, through September 30, 2018, is the applicable rate of $2.39, multiplied by the average number of lives covered under the policy/plan.

-Note: if there is no change to the current law, the PCORI fee will expire for policy/plan years beginning on October 1, 2019.
+The fee for policy/plan years ending October 1, 2018, through September 30, 2019, is the applicable rate of $2.45, multiplied by the average number of lives covered under the policy/plan.

 The PCORI fee is paid through the IRS’s Electronic Federal Tax Payment System (EFTPS).